karolpiateknet/karolpiateknet.github.io/_posts/2022-05-28-UnCrackable-Level-1-Tutorial.md

 }
 ```

-## Pro tip
+## Recon Pro tip

-When working with obfuscated code it is good practice to rename those obfuscated methods to something meaningful, so you can understand more and more code.
+When working with obfuscated code, it is good practice to rename obfuscated methods to meaningful names.
-Let’s rename some functions.
+Gradually renaming functions will make your code more and more readable.

-Before:
+Obfuscated code:

 ```java
 public class a {
     public static boolean a(String str) {